ra-coding-club/week-1/LEARN.md

 # Meet Your Facilitator
-### Riyaad Azad :smile:
+### Riyaad Azad
 [riyaadazad.github.io](https://riyaadazad.github.io/) | [azad.riyaad@gmail.com](mailto:azad.riyaad@gmail.com)
 * Certified Android Developer
 * Proficient Front-End Web Developer

-I :heart: photography (and I :heart: :heart: Google)!
+I love photography (and I really love Google)!

 I speak English. | .أنا أتحدث العربية | Hablo Espanol.

-# What on :earth_americas: is a coding club?
+# What on Earth is a coding club?
-A coding club allows the student to gain insightful knowledge on one or more aspects of (computer) programming.
+A coding club allows the heart: :heart:student to gain insightful knowledge on one or more aspects of (computer) programming.

 # A Little History
 ## Learn about the Internet that is continually shaping our lives.